James Olson, MAPT, MTC

 At home, Richard and I enjoy the peace of country living entertaining friends and family.
 I also enjoy gardening and golfing.

 I grew up here in the Alexandria area and enjoyed playing football, wrestling, and I even tried my hand at golf and baseball.
-Sports banged my body up a bit and I ended up having a couple of knee surgeries, a shoulder surgery, and some neck and low back trouble, all of which landed me in the Physical Therapy clinic.
+I got injured plenty, had a couple surgeries, and ended up spending plenty of time with PTs.

 My time as a patient in the sports and rehab world lead me to pursue a Bachelors Degree in Exercise Science followed by my current Doctor of Physical Therapy Degree through the University of Mary in Bismarck, ND.
-Though pain and injuries were not the bill of health I would have asked for, they are the reason I am a PT and I absolutely love what I do.
+Though pain and injuries were not what I would have asked for, they are the reason I am a PT and I absolutely love what I do.
+As a PT who specializes in manual therapy, I get to help restore the normal function of the human body, decrease pain, and improve quality of life - definitely a dream job.

-Even better than being a PT is being a husband to my lovely wife Julia, and a Dad to our son Micah and daughter Liza.
+Even better than being a PT is being a husband to my wife Julia, and a Dad to our 4 littles, Micah, Liza, Ezra, and Ada.
 We enjoy going for walks, biking, and spending time in community with our friends and neighbors.
 And (of course!) we love what classic Alexandrian's love - spending time on the area lakes swimming, boating, and fishing.

 I’m a native of Edgeley, ND a farming community in the Southeastern corner of the state.
 Growing up spending my time outdoors farming, hunting, fishing and participating in sports (football, wrestling, track, and baseball) has landed me in the Alexandria lakes area, an area that fits my active lifestyle.